Ox

 Facts And Features About Ox

 Oxen have been an integral part of human history for thousands of years, serving as beasts of burden and food sources.
 These incredible creatures possess a range of fascinating facts and features that make them truly remarkable.
-Here are about them:
+Here is about them:

-4. While oxen are generally desexed bulls, they are not always males and in some places in the world, cows do their share of the pulling and carrying, too.
+4. While oxen are generally desexed bulls, they are not always males, and in some places in the world, cows do their share of the pulling and carrying, too.

 7. Oxen possess an impressive ability to tolerate extreme weather conditions, making them ideal companions in various parts of the world where temperatures can soar or plummet drastically.